Mahdi-Panahi/awesome_toast/QUICKSTART.md

 ## That's It!

-You're ready to use flutter_toast_stack in your app!
+You're ready to use awesome_toast in your app!

 ### Next Steps